wp-plugins/ik-facebook/readme.txt

 == Changelog ==

+= 1.6.5 =
+* Feature: Adds Option to Output "Posted By Author" in the feed.

 = 1.6.4 =
-* Feature: Adds Option to Limit Number Of Displayed Posts
+* Feature: Adds Option to Limit Number Of Displayed Posts.

 = 1.6.3 =
 * Minor Update: Remove "on Facebook" hardcoded text from Feed Title.